 On the Dee we are making strenuous efforts to turn things around and all rod caught fish are being released.
 The fish conservation strategy started in 1995 and continues.
 It takes around 6 years for the offspring of one generation of salmon to return as adults.
-Salmon fishing is an important local industry sustaining over 400 full-time equivalent jobs in Royal Deeside alone.
 The economic importance of salmon fishing is often under-appreciated as there is very little evidence of ‘industry’ – just a pristine river and the odd picturesque fishing hut.

 In order to try to help salmon survive we operate a 100% Catch-and-Release policy.
 It is somewhat counter-intuitive but salmon fishing generates the money with which we can protect salmon.

 If you want to fish for salmon at Kincardine Beat on the River Dee you can e-mail us: firstname.lastname@example.org and you can see our statistics here.